 Frequently Asked Questions

-To qualify for admission to the Honors Transfer Program a student must have the following two criteria:
+To join, complete the Membership Application available here.
+You can apply at any time.
+Applications will be reviewed every fall and spring semester.
+To qualify for admission to the Honors Transfer Program a student must meet the following two criteria:

-- Have a high school GPA of at least 3.5 or a cumulative college GPA of 3.3 in at least 9 units of transferrable courses.
+- Have a high school GPA of at least 3.5 or a cumulative college GPA of 3.3 in at least 9 units of transferable courses.

 - Specialized academic advising from the Cañada Honors Counselor

-- Contracts in 695 Independent Study may NOT be used for UCLA TAP certification, however they do count toward Cañada College’s Honors Transfer Program graduation and completion.
+Note: "transfer GPA" applies to transfer-level courses that you have taken at Cañada College and other institutions.
+Make sure that Cañada College has your transcripts from all of the other colleges you have attended.
+Contracts in 695 Independent Study and other CSU only transferable courses may NOT be used for UCLA TAP certification, however they do count toward Cañada College’s Honors Transfer Program graduation and completion.

-- Participation in the Cañada College Research Conference
+- Participation in the courageous pursuit of knowledge!